Title Loan FAQs

 Can I pay off my loan, early, without penalty?

-Yes.
+Yes, with most lenders.
 We encourage title loan customers to pay off their loan as quickly as possible to save on interest.
 The best car title loan companies do not have prepayment penalties.
-Make sure the title loan you get has no prepayment penalty.
+Make sure the title loan you get has no prepayment penalty if you want the flexibility to pay it in full when you can.

 You can usually make payments towards your title loan at any time and in any amount.
 As with any other monthly installment loan, by paying early and paying often, you will pay your loan off sooner and save on interest.